Yuuzi261/Tweetcord/README.md

 | `channel` | discord.TextChannel | The channel which set to delivers notifications |
 | `default` | bool | Whether to use default setting _(default is false)_ |

-There are currently 4 special variables that can be used in customized messages, which will be explained below.
+Custom notification messages are in `f-string format`, currently supporting 4 special variables for use, which will be explained below.

 - `{action}` : poster's action, include `tweeted`, `retweeted` and `quoted`
 - `{author}` : poster's display name